On the open TS/ST correspondence: The TS/ST correspondence for local The TS/ST correspondence for local F0

-Broadly speaking, the open TS/ST correspondence connects \eqref{eq:Jopen} to the eigenfunctions of the quantum mirror curve \eqref{eq:spectralc}.
+Now we want to relate \eqref{eq:Jopen} to the eigenfunctions of the quantum mirror curve \eqref{eq:DifferenceEquation}.
 It is important to emphasize that there are numerous ways to construct formal solutions to \eqref{eq:DifferenceEquation}.
 For instance, consider

 While this expression formally satisfies \eqref{eq:DifferenceEquation}, it is not a well-defined function for $\hbar \in \preals$ due to the dense set of poles at $\hbar \in \pi \rationals$, and it fails to satisfy the analytic properties required by a proper eigenfunction as discussed below \eqref{eq:DifferenceEquation}.
 The exponential of \eqref{eq:Jopen} on the other hand, as well as each individual term in \eqref{tsstopenf}, would give a well-defined solution to the difference equation for all $\hbar \in \preals$.
 However, it does not have the correct analytical properties or asymptotic behaviour to be in the domain of the quantized mirror curve.
-Hence it does not qualify as an eigenfunction either.
+Hence, it does not qualify as an eigenfunction either.